HewlettPackard/hpe3par_ansible_module/README.md

-# HPE 3PAR and PRIMERA modules for Ansible
+# HPE 3PAR and HPE Primera modules for Ansible

-The HPE 3PAR and PRIMERA modules for Ansible enable automation of storage provisioning for the HPE 3PAR and PRIMERA StoreServ array.
-The modules use the Python 3PAR SDK to communicate with the storage array over the WSAPI REST interface.
+The HPE 3PAR and HPE Primera modules for Ansible enable automation of storage provisioning for the HPE 3PAR and HPE Primera array.
+The modules use the HPE 3PAR and HPE Primera SDK for Python to communicate with the storage array over the WSAPI REST interface.

 ## Requirements
 * Ansible ver.
 2.5, 2.6, 2.7, 2.8